-References to website addresses herein are for informational purposes only and may be in the form of a hyperlink solely for the reader's convenience.
-Unless specified otherwise, such websites and the information or links contained therein are not incorporated into, and are not part of, this final official statement for purposes of SEC Rule 15c2-12.
+References to web site addresses presented herein are for informational purposes only and may be in the form of a hyperlink solely for the reader's convenience.
+Unless specified otherwise, such web sites and the information or links contained therein are not incorporated into, and are not part of, this official statement for purposes of, as that term is defined in, SEC rule 15c2-12.